Randy McNally

 James Rand McNally III (born January 30, 1944) is an American politician.
 He is the 50th lieutenant governor of Tennessee.
 A member of the Republican Party, he has been the state senator from the 5th district since 1987.

+On February 26, 2026, McNally announced his pending retirement from the Tennessee State Senate at the conclusion of his term in January 2027, citing health concerns.
+McNally has represented District 5 in the Tennessee Senate for 10 terms, having first been elected in 1986.
+His retirement ends a legislative career spanning 40 years.

 Early life and education

 McNally was born in Boston, Massachusetts and later graduated from Oak Ridge High School, Tennessee in 1962, obtained a Bachelor of Science (BS) from Memphis State University in 1967, and graduated from University of Tennessee College of Pharmacy in 1969.

 Career

 Beginning in the late 1960s, he worked as a pharmacist in chain drug stores.
 In 1978, he began employment as a hospital pharmacist at Methodist Medical Center in Oak Ridge, Tennessee.
 McNally has served in the Tennessee General Assembly since 1979.
 He was elected to the 91st through 94th General Assemblies as a member of the Tennessee House of Representatives.
 He was a key figure in the Operation Rocky Top investigation in the late 1980s, when he worked undercover to help the Federal Bureau of Investigation and Tennessee Bureau of Investigation obtain evidence on political corruption in the Tennessee state government.

 He moved to the State Senate for the 95th General Assembly in 1987 and has served there continuously since then.
 McNally was a candidate for lieutenant governor and Speaker of the Senate in 2007, but fellow Republican Ron Ramsey was elected.
 On January 10, 2017, he was elected lieutenant governor and Senate Speaker by the state senate.